costajob/app-servers/README.md

 To be fair the BEAM VM (on which Elixir and Erlang runs) is not famous to be fast, but to grant reliability and resilience over a distributed system.

 ##### Concurrency and parallelism
-Elixir relies on the BEAM VM to distribute the workloads on all of the available cores, thus supporting parallelism quite nicely.
+Elixir VM distributes the workloads on all of the available cores, thus supporting parallelism quite nicely.
 VM memory consumption is also under control.

 ### Node Cluster